sowmya-yalamarthi/Proposal_Dev/Proposal.md

 - The data host we are planning to use is **PostgreSQL**
 ### Front-end page plan
 - The front end page we have planned for our project is Build with **Angular**
-- which is used to build single page applications which maintains the same view while navigating to other pages.
+- Angular is a fully-fledged responsive web design framework, which is used to build single page applications which maintains the same view while navigating to other pages.
+Angular is built with TypeScript
 ### Front-end responsive design
 - The Front-end responsive design would be **Bootstrap**